YO3BN/uOS/Readme.txt

 Working with non-blocking functions:
 - Since, there are no actually blocking functions, as a simple rule of thumb, each "blocking" function will return 0 when they are supposed to wait for an event.
-- Therefore when a functon which is supposed to block the current task, it will return 0, the caller also need to return 0, no other code modifications in between.
+- Therefore when a function which is supposed to block the current task, it will return 0, the caller also need to return 0, no other code modifications in between.
 - This condition will create a chain of returning functions from the top down to the bottom, returning back to the scheduler, which will choose to run other ready task.
-Thus, the stack is poped and pushed like a context switch in a natural way by the compiler, but the task state must be keeped the same in order to enter in the same position again.
+Thus, the stack is popped and pushed like a context switch in a natural way by the compiler, but the task state must be kept the same in order to enter in the same position again.
 - A MACRO helper was defined in order to ease the coding work, as it follows.